buttplugio/buttplug/spec/README.md

 We keep a built version of the HTML version in our gh-pages branch, and it is updated on every commit to master.

-## Buttplug Repos and Supporting Applications
+## Buttplug Documentation and Tutorials

 ### Protocol, Schema, and System Documentation